andilge/Futai-Encoder-WS2811-ring/README.md

 ## Parts list
 The folder 'gerber-and-bom' contains the zipped production files for pcb ordering and intercative bill of material ibom.html with purchase links for the components.

+You can purchase 10 blind plates also on [aliexpress.com](https://www.aliexpress.com/item/32884601740.html "aliexpress.com")

 ## Schematic
 Dive deeper into technics in the folder 'datasheets-and-schematic'.